Vibronic coupling: Analytic gradient methods

 Evaluating derivative couplings with analytic gradient methods has the advantage of high accuracy and very low cost, usually much cheaper than one single point calculation.
 This means an acceleration factor of 2N.
 However, the process involves intense mathematical treatment and programming.
-As a result, few programs have currently implemented analytic evaluation of vibronic couplings.
+As a result, few programs have currently implemented analytic evaluation of vibronic couplings at wave function theory levels.
 Details about this method can be found in ref.
 For the implementation for SA-MCSCF and MRCI in COLUMBUS, please see ref.